hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

    $  ... -DSHERPA_ENABLE_RIVET=ON  ...

-To point the camke to the path where the Rivet is installed use
+To point the cmake to the path where the Rivet is installed use

 .. code-block:: shell-session